top of page

 Photo_01-(version-2)_edited.jpg

-I work at the intersection of the philosophy of mind (particularly emotion), epistemology, and the philosophy of psychiatry.
-In 2022-2024 I am a SNSF Postdoctoral Fellow at City University of New York, Graduate Center, and at the University of Toronto.
+I work at the intersection of the philosophy of mind (particularly emotion), epistemology, and cognitive science.

 EDUCATION